 Budgeting.
-Allocation of revenues/borrowed funds among agency programs and projects to attain socioeconomic goals and within bounds of fiscal sustainability/prudence.
+Allocation of revenues/ borrowed funds among agency programs and projects to attain socioeconomic goals and within bounds of fiscal sustainability/prudence.

 Build-Operate-and-Transfer (BOT).
-A contractual arrangement between the NG and the private sector whereby the proponent undertakes project construction or operation, including the financing, of a given government infrastructure or operation for which it is allowed by government to collect toll fees and/or lease payments over a number of years as amortization of its costs.
+A contractual arrangement between the NG and the private sector whereby the project proponent undertakes the construction or operation, including the financing, of a given government infrastructure or operation for which it is allowed by government to collect toll fees and/or lease payments over a number of years as amortization of its costs.
 It has several variants such as Build Operate and Own, Build Lease and Transfer, Build and Transfer, Build Transfer and Operate, etc.

-Expenditures.
+Capital Outlays or Capital Expenditures.
 Refer to an expenditure category/expense class for the purchase of goods and services, the benefits of which extend beyond the fiscal year and which add to the assets of the Government, including investments in the capital stock of GOCCs and their subsidiaries.